Skip to content

 “Captain, we have a hundred horses and now have meat,” reported the chief of the detachment.

-“The Spaniards, Captain, the Spaniards,” laughed the pirate.
+The Spaniards, captain!
+Spaniards!’ – laughed the pirate.

-“My friend,” said van Hoorn, “everyone here knows that you are a brave man and an experienced sailor.
-In addition to all your virtues, you are a nobleman, and honor means a great deal to you.
-I appreciate your qualities and your courage.
-And I offer you a frigate with three hundred men at your command.”
-Nicholas van Hoorn was smoking his cigar with a smile.
+My friend,” replied Van Hoorn, “everyone here knows that you are a brave man and an experienced sailor.
+In addition to all your virtues, you are a nobleman and honour means a great deal to you.
+I appreciate your qualities and your bravery.
+I offer you a frigate with three hundred men at your disposal.’

 NICHOLAS VAN HOORN.

-Van Hoorn was furious:
+Van Hoorn was furious.

 LAWRENCE DE GRAAF.